 When research is not otherwise approvable but presents an opportunity to understand, prevent, or alleviate a serious problem affecting the health or welfare of children, both parents must give their permission unless one parent is deceased, unknown, incompetent, or not reasonably available, or when only one parent has legal responsibility for the care and custody of the child.

-With expedited research, if a researcher proposes to waive the requirement to obtain informed consent completely, or to alter some of the required elements of informed consent, s/he must submit a Request for a Waiver or Alteration of Informed Consent form to the IRB.
+With expedited research, if an investigator proposes to waive the requirement to obtain informed consent completely, or to alter some of the required elements of informed consent, s/he must submit a Request for a Waiver or Alteration of Informed Consent form to the IRB.
 S/he must provide a response to all of the following points [45 CFR 46.116(d)]: